A Quick Recap: the Rovema Brown Bag Blog Series

 Though traditionally made on Horizontal Form Fill Seal baggers or multi-lane sachet machines, they are also an option for your Rovema VFFS machine.
 The major benefit to running sachets on VFFS vs HFFS?
 They have a way smaller footprint.

-What is the design of a 3 or 4 side seal Bag?
+What is the design of a 3 side seal and 4 side seal Bag?

 The Sachet Style Bag is a lay flat package with a top seal and two side seals.
 It also has an optional fourth seal that can be added for premium design purposes.